Azure-Samples/azure-ml-federated-learning/docs/milestones.md

 # Milestones to Cross-silo Federated Learning Using Azure ML

+> :warning: If we end up keeping this doc, we need to update the links.

 ## Summary
 This document is for third party customers who are interested in cross-silo Federated Learning (FL) on Azure ML.
 Specifically, we discuss milestones and main steps to getting a FL project running.